Unleashing Your Full Potential: The Arch Award Winner’s Journey to Mental Wellness and Athletic Excellence

 When Mia was 12 months old, she needed open-heart surgery and had multiple near-death experiences.
 It was a traumatic time for the family, and for Livingstone, “that rocked me and had me deeply reflecting as I was healing and trying to find my way.”

 “Living through that experience, I needed to be able to take care of myself in order to be able to take care of her,” she said.
 “I sought help because I needed people around me.
-I knew I couldn’t go it alone.
+I knew I mightn’t go it alone.
 The trauma from that experience was so intense, I had all these labels like PTSD, anxiety, and learning how to heal what was underneath.

-As Livingstone started to share her story, she could see that what she’d been through as an athlete, as a mother, as a human, resonated with others.
+As Livingstone started to share her story, she might see that what she’d been through as an athlete, as a mother, as a human, resonated with others.
 And now, her life is filled with a healthy family and a meaningful career that can have a lasting impact on others.

-“It’s important to have conversations about the challenges that we go through, it’s important to normalize that as humans, but I felt like I was leaving them hanging and I needed to create the tools and pathways to help people go from where they were to where they wanted to be,” she said.
+“It’s important to have conversations regarding the challenges that we go through, it’s important to normalize that as humans, but I felt like I was leaving them hanging and I needed to create the tools and pathways to help people go from where they were to where they wanted to be,” she said.
 “That was the catalyst for me launching the curriculum and design behind the Whole Athlete Initiative and the academy that I have online and the work I do alongside it.”

 Livingstone doesn’t compete anymore, but she still enjoys her time in the water.
 Living in New England, she spends more time in lakes than pools.